 Tap Master displays.
-The master key is the key that you will press to activate the group.
+The master key is the key you press to activate the group.

 3. Tap the intercom key you want to use as the master.

 Both LEDs next to the key will light red.
 After you select the master key, Tap Slaves displays.
 Slave keys are the keys that will activate along with the master key.